The semi-classical energy of closed Nambu-Goto strings: The world-sheet Hamiltonian

-We note that, in contrast to the open string case \cite{RotatingStringEnergy}, there is no logarithmic divergence in the world-sheet energy density, and thus no renormalization ambiguity associated to the choice of $\Lambda$.
-The reason is that the only renormalization ambiguity at the order considered here is a supplementary Einstein-Hilbert term, which however vanishes on our flat background (it is generically irrelevant for closed strings due to the Gau\ss-Bonnet theorem).
+We note that there is no logarithmic divergence in the coinciding point limit of the world-sheet energy density, and thus no renormalization ambiguity associated to the choice of the scale $\Lambda$.
+The reason is that the only renormalization ambiguity at the order considered here is a supplementary Einstein-Hilbert term, which however vanishes on our flat background (it is generically irrelevant for closed strings due to the Gau\ss-Bonnet theorem), \cf also the discussion at the end of the next section.